9 dead in crash involving U. of the Southwest golf teams

 “It’s the very least we could to for the players, and of course Coach James,” said Rockwind Community Links Manager Ben Kirkes.

-“These kids were great kids and they were great, great community members,” said Kirkes.
+“These kids were great kids and they were great, great community members,” Kirkes said.

 New Mexico Gov. Michelle Lujan Grisham said on Facebook that she is “deeply saddened” by the loss of life.

-Note: This story has been updated to correct the last name of Henrich Siemens and to remove reference to him as the driver of the pickup truck, because authorities have not said who was driving.